folaaramide/100-days-of-devops/day-24/nautilus-git-create-branch/README.md

 git status

-- Ensures being on master before creating a new branch.
+-Ensures being on master before creating a new branch.

 ![Screenshot](screenshots/verify-current-branch.png)